 Fill in the blanks:

-- One distinction between prokaryotic and eukaryotic cells is that bacteria have _____ origin of replication while eukaryotes have ___________.
+4. One distinction between prokaryotic and eukaryotic chromosomes is that bacterial chromosomes have _____ origin of replication while eukaryotic chromosomes have ___________.